Step 1:

 Getting clear on your goal

-At this point, you should have a number of different impact goals.
-Now, if you could only achieve one of these goals, which would it be?
+You should now have a number of different impact goals.
+Looking at these goals, if you could only achieve one of them, which would it be?
 Which one is most important to you?

 There are no rights or wrongs here.
 A goal may be important for you for purely personal reasons.
 For example, you might prioritise an impact goal that is likely to help you score highly when your research gets assessed, and will help you get a promotion.
 Or you might want to choose the goal that you believe will make the biggest difference to the issues and people you care most about.

-The first thing that we are trying to do here, is to get really specific and focused about what it is that we want to achieve.
+The first thing that you are trying to do here, is to get really specific and focused about what it is that you want to achieve.
 It is often surprising how opportunities suddenly appear that help you achieve a goal when you bring that goal very clearly into focus.
-This is probably due to nothing more than the fact that we notice things that can help us achieve that goal, which we would have otherwise missed.
-When you have a clear vision of where you are going, it is possible to cut out much of the noise that has been holding us back and creating confusion.
-We start to see clearly what it is that we need to do.
+This is probably due to nothing more than the fact that you notice things that can help you achieve that goal, which you would have otherwise missed.
+When you have a clear vision of where you are going, it is possible to cut out much of the noise that has been holding you back and creating confusion.
+You start to see clearly what it is that you need to do.

 Ask yourself what your number one impact priority is.
 If by the end of your career, you only achieved one single non-academic impact from your work, what would you want it to be?
 There will be other goals, but by singling out the one that is your highest priority, you are inadvertently flushing out some of the deeper motives behind your pursuit of impact, which will enable you to harness a deep source of motivation to achieve your aspirations for impact.